JulienDuranleau/teaching-programming-with-python/02_basics.md

 ```

 ## Challenges
-- Create a "painting" using the drawing functions
+1. Create a "painting" using the drawing functions
-- Use the `draw` area to create some shapes (with transparency?) at random position and with random colors
+2. Use the `draw` area to create some shapes (with transparency?) at random position and with random colors
-- Use the `draw` area to change the color of a shape as time passes by
+3. Use the `draw` area to change the color of a shape as time passes by
-- Use processing variables to change the color or position of things as they get drawn
+4. Use processing variables (e.g. `mouseX`, `mouseY`) to change the color or position of things as they get drawn

 ------